-- Review of our favorite destination & beach themed website
+- A review of my favorite destination & beach themed website

 - Why you should create a personal website

-- How to create your own DW website
+- How to create your own destination wedding website

 Why launch a destination wedding website?